Thinking about getting a YOW surfskate?

 YOW owns Jessup griptape, so obviously they're gonna use their own product.
 This is one of my favorite parts about the board since it not only has such a cool design, but the grip is good.

 I paid about $253 for the YOW PIPE 32″, which is right around what most surfskates retail for.
+And since the recent explosion of surfskates, they're much more expensive.

-But, the major downside is that if you live in the USA, you're gonna pay a hefty fee for shipping.
+If you live in the USA, you're gonna pay a hefty fee for shipping.
 They're not optimized for the US market.

 But the good part is they'll ship to the USA, so I can't really be too bummed.